GENERAL INFORMATION: 503-823-4000

 (Added by Ordinance No. 186192; amended by Ordinance Nos.
 186902, 187904 and 189750, effective November 29, 2019.)

 A. Administrative Review and Appeal.
-A person may request a modification to a BES decision related to this Chapter via an administrative review with BES staff, unless review is limited by administrative rule.
-After the requestor has exhausted all BES program and enforcement program reviews, the requestor may file for an appeal with the Code Hearings Officer per PCC Title 22, unless appeal is limited by administrative rule.
+A person may request a modification to a BES decision related to this Chapter via an administrative review with BES staff, unless administrative review is limited by administrative rule.
+After the requestor has exhausted all BES administrative review, the requestor may file for an appeal with the Code Hearings Officer per PCC Title 22, unless appeal is limited by administrative rule.